MicrosoftDocs/visualstudio-docs/mac/snippets.md

  ![Code snippets in Toolbox](media/source-editor-image14.png)

 * **Insert Templates command** – There is currently no default key binding set for inserting a template.
-To create one, browse to **Visual Studio > Preferences… > Key Bindings** and search for `template`.
+To create one, browse to **Visual Studio > Preferences... > Key Bindings** and search for `template`.
 This allows adding the desired key binding into the Edit Binding field, then click **Apply**:

  ![Inset Template command](media/source-editor-image15.png)